aisaacman/funProjects/README.md

-# azureScripts
+# Fun Projects
-Various Scripts for Azure
+Various projects to bolster the portfolio.